-There are more than 200 different Philodendron in the Araceae family according to the University of Florida.
+There are more than 200 different Philodendrons in the Araceae family, according to the University of Florida.

-For me, Philodendron birkin is, I feel, one of the most striking of the Philodendrons, having a shape, size, and beauty perfectly suited for decorating your home.
+For me, Philodendron birkin is, I feel, one of the most striking of the Philodendrons, having a shape, size, and beauty ideally suited for decorating your home.

 However, by definition, too much of anything is too much, meaning its quantity has edged past ‘enough’ and become problematic.

-Philodendron birkin grows both up and across, being equally enthusiastic vertically and horizontally.
+Philodendron birkin grows up and across, equally enthusiastic vertically and horizontally.